vitessio/website/content/en/docs/17.0/reference/vreplication/tablet_selection.md

 By default the `TabletPicker` will only look for viable (healthy and serving) source tablets of the specified tablet type(s) within the local cell (or cell alias within which the local cell belongs) of the calling process — the `vtgate` managing the VStream or the target `vttablet` for the VReplication stream — and it will select a random one from the candidate list.
-If you want to support cross-cell streams then you will need to specify the list of cells or any [CellAlias](../../programs/vtctl/cell-aliases/) that contain a list of cells using the `--cells` flag in your VReplication workflow commands like [`MoveTables`](../movetables/) or the [`VStreamFlags.Cells`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) field in a [`VStreamRequest`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamRequest).
+If you want to support cross-cell streams then you will need to specify the list of cells or any [CellAlias](../../programs/vtctl/cell-aliases/) that contain a list of cells using the `Cells` field in your VReplication workflow commands like [`MoveTables`](../movetables/) or the [`VStreamFlags.Cells`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) field in a [`VStreamRequest`](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamRequest).

-Even with `--cells` specified, by default, the `TabletPicker` will give preference to a healthy and serving tablet within the local cell of the calling process.
+Even with the `Cells` field specified, by default, the `TabletPicker` will give preference to a healthy and serving tablet within the local cell of the calling process.
 If there are multiple candidates in the local cell, it will pick one at random.
 If no healthy tablets exist in the local cell pool, then it will give preference to tablets within cells belonging to the same cell alias as the local cell.
-If none exist here, then it moves on to selecting candidates from cells provided using the `--cells` flag in your VReplication workflow commands.
+If none exist here, then it moves on to selecting candidates from cells provided using the `Cells` field in your VReplication workflow commands.

-When using the [VTGate VStream API](../vstream/), you can override this local cell preference by specifying `--cell_preference=onlyspecified` and a list of cells with `--cells` in the [VStreamFlags](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) request object.
+When using the [VTGate VStream API](../vstream/), you can override this local cell preference by specifying the `CellPreference` field as `onlyspecified` and a list of cells with `Cells` in the [VStreamFlags](https://pkg.go.dev/vitess.io/vitess/go/vt/proto/vtgate#VStreamFlags) request object.
 This will then only pick tablets from the cells provided.

 ### Tablet Types